AngeloGalav/image-processing-and-computer-vision/2023-03-20 - ED pt2, Laplacian of Gaussian, Local Invariant feature, Harris corner 1.md

-## Canny's Edge Detector - 2
+7## Canny's Edge Detector - 2
-In a situation in which we have a single, strong light source, we have the problem of shadows, which can be confused as edges.
+In a situation in which we have a single, _strong light source_, we have the _problem of shadows_, which can be _confused as edges_.
 So what we do is apply Canny edge detection, and in this way the threshold is recognized correctly.
 ![[canny_edge_detection.png]]
 ### Zero crossing
 ![[zero-crossing.png]]